How to Make Ringtones for an iPhone

 You may prefer to make your ringtone in Apple’s GarageBand app.
 Most people use GarageBand to mix music or podcasts, but you can also use it to make ringtones by either snipping a portion of a song you like or by creating your own.

-Psssssst : Frequent answer: How to change voicemail message on iphone rogers?
+Psssssst : How to clean earpiece on iphone xr?

 On your iPhone